barrysteyn/node-scrypt/Readme.md

 >maxmem instructs scrypt to use at most the specified number of bytes of RAM when computing the derived encryption key.

 ###The Three Tweakable Inputs
 **Note**: This is a very important section to understand.
-The three tweakable inputs mentioned above are actually just *human understandable* inputs into a translation function that produces the inputs that the internal scrypt cryptographic function expects.
-These inputs (as defined in the [scrypt paper](http://www.tarsnap.com/scrypt/scrypt.pdf) are as follows:
+The three tweakable inputs mentioned above are actually just *human understandable* inputs into a translation function that produces the inputs required for the internal scrypt cryptographic function.
+These inputs (as defined in the [scrypt paper](http://www.tarsnap.com/scrypt/scrypt.pdf)) are as follows:

 1. **N** - general work factor, iteration count.
 2. **r** - blocksize in use for underlying hash; fine-tunes the relative memory-cost.